 Australian Justin Morris is a former member of Team Novo Nordisk’s professional squad and now serves as one of the organization’s standout ambassadors.
 The talented public speaker raced for two seasons with the men’s professional team before splitting his time between sharing the team’s mission to inspire, educate and empower, completing his university studies and starting his own business coaching and mentoring athletes.

-The 32-year-old first discovered his love of biking at an early age.
-In elementary school, the Sydney-native noticed his best days were always the days he rode his bike to school.
-When the Sydney Olympics came to town, the mountain biking event inspired him to start competing.
-After winning his first race, he never looked back.
+The 33-year-old first discovered his love of biking at an early age.
+In high school, the Sydney-native noticed his best days were always the days he rode his bike to school.
+When the Sydney Olympics came to town, the mountain biking event and a key T1 diabetes role model in Aussie Rugby player Steve Renouf inspired him to start competing.
+After winning his first bike race, he never looked back.

 Morris was diagnosed with type 1 diabetes at 10.
 He raced mountain bikes as a junior and at 19, added road racing to his regimen for cross-training purposes.
 On the road, he excelled.
 In 2009, Morris signed his first road contract with the Australian domestic team MACE/Wilson Racing and joined the Team Novo Nordisk development team in 2010.